This is a definite guide to judicial review in Tanzania.

-In Tanzania, the law governing application for judicial review and its remedies is the Law Reform (Fatal Accidents) Miscellaneous Provisions Act2Cap 310 R.E 2002.
+In Tanzania, the law governing the application for judicial review and its remedies is the Law Reform (Fatal Accidents) Miscellaneous Provisions Act2Cap 310 R.E 2002.

-The provisions of sections 17-19 are relevant in respect of the remedies afforded when Judicial Review is invoked.
+The provisions of sections 17-19 are relevant in respect of the remedies afforded when a Judicial Review is invoked.

 Historical development of Judicial Review